Xilinx/Embedded-Design-Tutorials/docs/Performance/Performance_Benchmark/Dhrystone/README.md

 Under the Flow Navigator, click Build.
 After the build is over, the executable is generated and you can verify the build logs in the console.
 ![Alt Text](Images/build_image.png)

-# Run the Dhrystone application
+# Run the Dhrystone Application
 Execute the following steps to run the Dhrystone application.

 * Insert the SD card with system controller image into the VCK190 board, in the J302 connector.
 Set System controller boot mode to SD1 (SW11 = 0111).